BravoChos/crackingComponent/README.md

 Conceptually, components are like JavaScript functions.
 They accept arbitrary inputs (called "props") and return React elements describing what should appear on the screen.

+HOC?
+Not recomended! => Hooks API!
+“Making Sense of React Hooks” by Dan Abramov